 Laying off employeesThe page was last modified:

-To lay off your employees when you are winding up your business can be complicated.
+It can be complicated to lay off employees when you are winding up your business.
 If you are unable to reach an agreement with your employee, it can be useful to engage the services of an expert on employment matters.

-You can read more about the regulations regarding termination of employment in the Swedish Employment Protection Act (SFS 1982:80).
+You can read about the regulations for termination of employment in the Swedish Employment Protection Act (SFS 1982:80).
 The Act protects employees from wrongful dismissal and limits the freedom of employers to lay off their staff.

 You and your employee may come to an agreement that the employment should be terminated.
 Such an agreement should be entered into willingly and may be concluded at any time.
 Any voluntary agreement is regulated by the Swedish Contracts Act (SFS 1915:218).